oscarryz/yz-design-notes/Features/Info strings.md

 Information Strings.
-You can add a string before any element and will be available by calling  `core.info(element)`
+You can add a string before any element and will be available by calling  `std.info(element)`

 This text will be available as the `text` property of the returned block:
 ```javascript